ShidongPAN/ShidongPan.github.io/_pages/about.md

   <li> <b> [Oct 2025]</b> Our paper "Mind the Third Eye!
 Benchmarking Privacy Awareness in MLLM-powered Smartphone Agents" has been accepted by <b>AAAI 2025</b>.
 Congrats to Zhixin Lin!
 TL;DR: We present the first large-scale benchmark encompassing 7,138 various privacy contexts in smartphone agent scenario.
 The pre-print is available at <a href="https://arxiv.org/abs/2508.19493"> arXiv</a>. </li>

   <li> <b> [Oct 2025]</b> Our paper "When AI Takes the Wheel: Security Analysis of Framework-Constrained Program Generation" has been accepted by <b>ICSE 2026</b>.
-TL;DR: LLMs can generate full Chrome extensions from natural language prompts, but they frequently violate framework security rules—producing vulnerable programs in up to half of all cases.
+TL;DR: LLMs can generate full Chrome extensions from natural language prompts, but they frequently violate framework security rules, producing vulnerable programs in up to half of all cases.
 The pre-print is available at <a href="https://arxiv.org/pdf/2510.16823"> arXiv</a>. </li>

   <li> <b> [Sep 2025]</b> Our paper "Navigating the Labyrinth: Path-Sensitive Unit Test Generation with Large Language Models" has been accepted by <b>ASE 2025</b>.
 Congrats to <a href="https://dianshu-liao.github.io/"> Dianshu Liao </a> ! </li>